kubernetes/community/elections/steering/2023/election_desc.md

 # Vote for the 2023-2024 Steering Committee

-As is now customary, this fall is [Steering Committee](https://github.com/kubernetes/steering) election season for Kubernetes.
+As is now customary, the third calendar quarter is [Steering Committee](https://github.com/kubernetes/steering) election season for Kubernetes.
 Three (3) elected members (@BenTheElder, @mrbobbytables, @palnabarun) will stay on for the remaining year of their terms, and there will be four (4) positions open for election.
 Every election term will be 2 years.
 More complete information on the election may be found [in the voter's guide](https://github.com/kubernetes/community/tree/master/elections/steering/2023).

 Instructions on using Elekto can be found [in its docs site](https://elekto.dev/docs/voting/).